gasparl/expapp/docs/TUTORIAL.md

-# Creating Web Applications for Online Psychological Experiments: A Hands-On Technical Guide Including a Boilerplate
+# Creating Web Applications for Online Psychological Experiments: A Hands-On Technical Guide Including a template

 ## Table of Contents